 All About Breadcrumbs

-They can also be used as a gluten-free alternative for gluten-intolerant people.
+They can also serve as a gluten-free alternative for individuals with gluten intolerance.
 Gluten-free breadcrumbs can be made from gluten-free bread, such as rice bread, cornbread, or quinoa bread.
 They can be used in the same way as traditional breadcrumbs and provide a similar texture and flavor.

 Added Ingredients